 The Bonds will bear interest at such rates and will mature on the dates and in the principal amounts set forth on the inside cover page of this Official Statement.
 The Bonds will be dated their date of delivery.
-Interest on the Series OO Bonds and the Series PP Bonds will be payable on each January 1 and July 1, commencing on January 1, 2005.
-Interest on the Series QQ Bonds will be payable on each July 1 and January 1, commencing on July 1, 2005.
+Interest on the Bonds will be payable on each January 1 and July 1, commencing on January 1, 2006.
 Principal of and premium, if any, and interest on the Bonds will be payable in the manner described below under "Book-Entry Only System."
 The Bonds are being issued in fully registered form and, when issued, are to be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
 DTC is to act as securities depository for the Bonds.
 Individual purchases of interests in the Bonds will be made in book-entry form only, in denominations of \$5,000 or any multiple thereof.
 Purchasers of such interests will not receive definitive Bonds.
 Principal, redemption premium, if any, and interest are payable directly to DTC by the 1974 Trustee.
 Upon receipt of such payments, DTC will remit such principal and interest to the DTC Participants (as such term is hereinafter defined) for subsequent disbursement to the purchasers of beneficial interests in the Bonds.